-I was also lucky, since I was a freelancer for over 18 months earning more, and I left a dead end relationship a year ago and with it ditched a mortgage and got a grand total of £3K to kick-start the funding.
+I was also lucky since I was a freelancer for over 18 months earning more, and I left a dead-end relationship a year ago and with it ditched a mortgage and got a total of £3K to kick-start the funding.

-For those living off the bank of Mum & Dad, I don’t envy you.
-For every pound expended abroad, I spent it knowing that I worked damn bloody hard to earn it, and there is nothing better in life than the sense of personal achievement, and revelling in all its glory.
+For those living off the bank of Mum and Dad, I don’t envy you.
+For every pound expended abroad, I spent it knowing that I worked hard to earn it, and there is nothing better in life than the sense of personal achievement, and revelling in all its glory.

 There are as many routes as there are countries.
 Some destinations are much pricier than others.
 Take a good look at your travel objectives and coordinate according to your budget and goals.
 Do you plan to travel to Asia, Australia or South America where a return ticket from the same country may be the best option?
 Or do you plan to dip into a variety of continents where a flexible RTW ticket will be better value for money?

 Consider several different options including the time of year you want to travel, and look at a variety of different travel packages and group tours.

 My initial planning looked a little like this – mapped out month-by-month with countries slotted together based on best weather timings and the ease of travel between them.
 Of course, it changed, but it’s handy to map out a route, especially if you are an expert planner!